OCI Foundation International: Activities and Programs

 In July 2023, the OCI Foundation collaborated with associates in the Nigerian National Assembly (NASS) to pass a legislative bill that will make the ArOY Initiative teachings compulsory for all senior secondary schools (public and private) and colleges of education in Nigeria.

 The bill, titled "Mandatory Inclusion of Teachings on Breast, Cervical, and Prostate Cancers into the Curriculum of Senior Secondary Schools and Colleges of Education in Nigeria Bill, 2023", was fully passed by both chambers of the Nigerian National Assembly (NASS) and is currently awaiting presidential assent to become law in the Federal Republic of Nigeria.

 The overall plan is to inject the anti-breast and anti-cervical cancer teachings into the academic curriculum of all senior secondary schools in Nigeria's 36 states (and the FCT).
 After that, they plan to include most of Africa and other disadvantaged communities beyond that.

+As a member of the Royal Australian College of General Practitioners Queensland Council, Ifediora also participated in the Queensland parliamentary process concerning the Medicines and Poisons Bill 2019.